Last Updated | October 10, 2022

-Compromising on UI/UX of the App
+Compromising on the UI/UX of the App

 Compromising on the user interface (UI) and user experience (UX) certainly leads to the failure of apps.

 Healthcare users need simple navigation that satisfies their needs.
-However, the companies that do not analyze target users before starting development projects end up building apps with poor UI and UX.
+However, companies that do not analyze target users before starting development projects end up building apps with poor UI and UX.

-Features compliment any app.
+Features complement any app.

 But, too many features only make applications a mess.
 There is a common fallacy that more features make applications more desirable to use.